December 14th 2017 – By: William Larsen – Civilians News – “News For All Views”

 I don’t want to ramble on, particularly over the grave and fatal consequences of hard drug use, however, a few things did become clear to me, as to why hypodermic needles increasingly littered the street, off of 82nd Avenue.

 Maybe littering needles…. long ago should’ve been considered, “an instant trip to prison.”
-Furthermore, perhaps police needed to set aside their own fears, in order to patrol this city block altogether…. this remains to be seen.
+Or maybe, local police needed to set aside their own fears, in order to patrol this city block altogether…. right now the solutions are unclear

-Nevertheless, the reason it bothered me so much, was actually worse…..
+Nevertheless, the reason these needles bothered me so much, was actually worse…..

-2 blocks from this site, where I photographed those needles, was a park where kids came to play soccer.
-Worse yet, these same addicts whom presumably had been littering the needles, often slept in that same park.
+2 blocks from this site, where I photographed these needles, was a park where kids came to play soccer.
+Worse yet, these same addicts, whom presumably had been littering the needles, often slept in that same park.

 For this reason, I called the local hospital, to see if any children had perhaps slid into a hypodermic needle?
 Presumably, while playing soccer at the park.
 Nevertheless, the hospital replied; “they could not divulge this information to the public,” but then recommended I inquire with local police.